fieldtrip/website/workshop/neuroimaging2-2425/sr5.md

-_As a brief recapitulation, the *first strategy* is the dipole fitting approach, where the underlying assumption is that the pattern in the observed data can be explained by a limited number of neural sources that are modelled as equivalent current dipoles.
+_As a brief recapitulation, the *first strategy* is the dipole fitting approach, where the underlying assumption is that the pattern in the observed data can be explained by a limited number of neural sources that are modeled as equivalent current dipoles.
 The goal is now to find the parameters for the model that optimally explains the observed sensor-level topography.
 These parameters pertain to the number, location and orientation of the dipoles, and the optimal model is determined